Keldysh Functional Renormalization Group Treatment of Finite-Ranged Interactions in Quantum Point Contacts: Method

 \subsubsection{Spatial short indices and simple eCLA}

 Having summarized the general Keldysh setup in the previous subsection, we are now in the position to formulate the fRG flow equations using a variation of the eCLA-Method \cite{Weidinger2017}.
-For this we first introduce spatial ''short`` indices $l,k$, parameterizing the spatial structure of the vertices, as:
+For this, we first introduce spatial ``short'' indices $l,k$ and ``long'' indices $j,i$ , parameterizing the spatial structure of the vertices, as:

+Since the treatment of the full spatial structure of the vertex is numerically too costly, the eCLA scheme restricts the range of the short indices $l,k$ by introducing the feedback-length $L$, with $|l|,|k|\leq L$.